Heuristic (psychology): Fast-and-frugal trees

-A fast-and-frugal tree is a heuristic that allows to make a classifications, such as whether a patient with severe chest pain is likely to have a heart attack or not, or whether a car approaching a checkpoint is likely to be a terrorist or a civilian.
-It is called “fast and frugal” because, just like take-the-best, it allows for quick decisions with only few cues or attributes.
-It is called a “tree” because it can be represented like a decision tree in which one asks a sequence of questions.
+A fast-and-frugal tree is a heuristic that allows to make classifications, such as whether a patient with severe chest pain is likely to have a heart attack or not, or whether a car approaching a checkpoint is likely to be a terrorist or a civilian.
+It is called "fast and frugal" because, just like take-the-best, it allows for quick decisions with only few cues or attributes.
+It is called a "tree" because it can be represented like a decision tree in which one asks a sequence of questions.
 Unlike a full decision tree, however, it is an incomplete tree – to save time and reduce the danger of overfitting.

 Figure 1 shows a fast-and-frugal tree used for screening for HIV (human immunodeficiency virus).
 Just like take-the-best, the tree has a search rule, stopping rule, and decision rule:

-Search rule: Search through cues in a specified order.

-Stopping rule: Stop search if an exit is reached.

-Decision rule: Classify the person according to the exit (here: No HIV or HIV).

 In the HIV tree, an ELISA (enzyme-linked immunosorbent assay) test is conducted first.
-If the outcome is negative, then the testing procedure stops and the client is informed of the good news, that is, “no HIV.”
+If the outcome is negative, then the testing procedure stops and the client is informed of the good news, that is, "no HIV."
 If, however, the result is positive, a second ELISA test is performed, preferably from a different manufacturer.
-If the second ELISA is negative, then the procedure stops and the client is informed of having “no HIV.”
+If the second ELISA is negative, then the procedure stops and the client is informed of having "no HIV."
 However, if the result is positive, a final test, the Western blot, is conducted.

 In general, for n binary cues, a fast-and-frugal tree has exactly n + 1 exits – one for each cue and two for the final cue.
 A full decision tree, in contrast, requires 2n exits.
 The order of cues (tests) in a fast-and-frugal tree is determined by the sensitivity and specificity of the cues, or by other considerations such as the costs of the tests.
 In the case of the HIV tree, the ELISA is ranked first because it produces fewer misses than the Western blot test, and also is less expensive.
 The Western blot test, in contrast, produces fewer false alarms.
 In a full tree, in contrast, order does not matter for the accuracy of the classifications.

 Fast-and-frugal trees are descriptive or prescriptive models of decision making under uncertainty.
 For instance, an analysis or court decisions reported that the best model of how London magistrates make bail decisions is a fast and frugal tree.
 The HIV tree is both prescriptive– physicians are taught the procedure – and a descriptive model, that is, most physicians actually follow the procedure.